Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions: Introduction

 \section{Introduction}

-Auctions currently play a key role in the internet ecosystem through online advertising \cite{AllouahBesbes2017,Balseiro2015MultiStage,AmiKeaKey12}.
-Ad slots are sold to advertisers by a publisher following more or less explicit mechanisms, i.e., a type of auctions with specific rules.
-Those auctions take place on platforms called ``ad exchanges'' \cite{Mut09}, either in a multi-item fashion in the search setting or in a single-item fashion in the display advertising setting.
+Auctions currently play a key role in the internet ecosystem through online advertising \citep{AllouahBesbes2017,Balseiro2015MultiStage,AmiKeaKey12}.
+Ad slots are sold to advertisers by a publisher following more or less explicit mechanisms, i.e., a type of auction with specific rules.
+Those auctions take place on platforms called ``ad exchanges'' \citep{Mut09}, either in a multi-item fashion in the search setting or in a single-item fashion in the display advertising setting.
 One of the most common type of auctions used in the latter setting is the classical second price auctions with reserve prices.
-They are myopically truthful, as it is dominant for buyers to bid their true valuation at each individual auction, and even revenue-maximizing for identical bidders \cite{Myerson81,RilSam81}.
+These auctions are myopically truthful, as it is dominant for buyers to bid their true valuation at each individual auction, and even revenue-maximizing for identical bidders \citep{Myerson81,RilSam81}.

-Since the influential paper of Myerson \cite{Myerson81}, the revenue-maximizing auction literature has assumed that value distributions from the different bidders are common knowledge among the seller and the bidders.
-The classical reasoning \cite{AllouahBesbes2017,Golrezaei2017} behind this traditional assumption is that the seller is choosing incentive compatible auctions such as Vickrey auctions; ``hence'', since in a one shot second price auction it is optimal to bid one's own valuations, the seller can safely expect that past bids reflect past valuations.
-An approximation of her distribution of valuations easily follows.
-Then, to tackle the approximation error on the value distribution, a recent line of work has focused on learning the optimal mechanism assuming the seller has access to a batch of i.i.d. examples of bidders' valuations \cite{MorgenRough2016,paes2016field}.
+Since the influential paper of Myerson \cite{Myerson81}, the revenue-maximizing auction literature has assumed that bidders' value distributions are common knowledge among the seller and the bidders.
+The classical reasoning \citep{AllouahBesbes2017,Golrezaei2017} behind this traditional assumption is that the seller is choosing incentive compatible auctions such as Vickrey auctions; ``hence'', since in a one shot second price auction it is optimal to bid one's own valuations, the seller can safely expect that past bids reflect past valuations.
+An approximation of the buyer's distribution of valuations easily follows.
+Then, to tackle the approximation error on the value distribution, a recent line of work has focused on learning the optimal mechanism assuming the seller has access to a batch of i.i.d. examples of bidders' valuations \citep{MorgenRough2016,paes2016field}.

-Several works have already shown that if bids are used in order to design the mechanism, the bidders should no longer bid truthfully \cite{tang2016manipulate,kanoria2017dynamic,mohri2015revenue,abeille2018explicit}.
+Several works have already shown that if bids are used in order to design the mechanism, the bidders should no longer bid truthfully \citep{tang2016manipulate,kanoria2017dynamic,mohri2015revenue,abeille2018explicit}.
 However, they do not exhibit strategies which work in the general setting with arbitrary value distributions and do not address cases where bidders only have partial and noisy access to the competition's distribution.
 Indeed, in practice, ad platforms disclose little information to participants.